 - Phoenix Park: the largest park in Europe, which also includes a zoo.

 3 days in Dublin to discover the most hidden things in the Irish capital

-In addition to the most important and well-known attractions, we advise you not to miss Kilmainham Gaol: opened in 1796 as the new County Gaol for Dublin and closed its doors in 1924.
+In addition to the most important and well-known attractions, we advise you not to miss Kilmainham Gaol: 1796 as the new County Gaol for Dublin and closed its doors in 1924.
 It’s closely linked to the making and breaking of the Union between Great Britain and Ireland and here many Irish revolutionaries, including the leaders of the 1916 Easter Rising, were imprisoned and executed together with thousands of ordinary men, women an, children.
 A visit to the former ex-prison gives you a dramatic and realistic insight into what it was like to have been confined in one of these forbidding bastions of punishment and correction.
 Do not miss a visit to Sweny’s Pharmacy, also mentioned by James Joyce in Ulysses.
 If you love Joyce, then, you need to take time to visit at least some of the places of the Ulysses, set right in Dublin, following our itinerary.

 And for nature lovers, we recommend a walk to Poolbeg Lighthouse, to see the majesty of the coast of Dublin: the wind always blows very strong but when you get to the lighthouse, which is located in the middle of the sea, the excitement is real: